dickeyy/go-distances/README.md

 ## Formulas

+More indepth information about the formulas can be found [Here](./formulas/README.md).

 -   `haversine`: Uses the Haversine formula to calculate the distance between two points on a sphere.
 -   `vincenty`: Uses the Vincenty formula to calculate the distance between two points on a sphere.
+-   `sloc`: Uses the Spherical Law of Cosines formula to calculate the distance between two points on a sphere.

 ## License